spinal-tap/pds/ok.md

 _Key competencies_
 1. Respond to an individual patient’s health needs by advocating with the patient within and beyond the clinical environment
-2. Respond to the needs of the communities or populations they serve by advocating with them for system-level change in a socially accountable mannerž
+2. Respond to the needs of the communities or populations they serve by advocating with them for system-level change in a socially accountable manner

 ### Scholar [učenik i učitelj]